 MSW, LCSW, RYT-200

 In addition to my clinical work, I have been a published contributing author to the book "Sexual Violence and Abuse: An Encyclopedia of Prevention, Impacts, and Recovery".
 I have also been an active advocate for survivors of sexual abuse and domestic violence throughout my career, having served on the Governor's Advisory Council Against Sexual Violence, the Board of Directors at the New Jersey Coalition Against Sexual Assault (NJCASA), and various other working groups and volunteer positions.
 I received my Certification in Clinical Supervision from Rutgers, The State University of New Jersey, in 2009 and have been providing clinical supervision for those looking to become licensed.
 I also completed the 200-hour yoga teacher training, and am now a Registered Yoga Teacher.
 In addition, I have trained with Jenn Turner at the Center for Trauma and Embodiment in Trauma Sensitive Yoga.
+In 2022, I completed 100 hours of training with the Multidisciplinary Association for Psychedelic Studies (MAPS) to become an MDMA Assisted Psychotherapy provider.
+I am looking forward to the medication being approved by the FDA to begin helping clients heal from past trauma with this intervention.

 While my specialization is in the field of interpersonal trauma, I am able to treat a wide range of issues and concerns, including anxiety disorders, depression and other mood disorders, Post-Traumatic Stress Disorder (including Complex PTSD, Attachment Trauma, and Developmental Trauma), grief, loss, and bereavement, and life stage concerns, among others.